Chiropractic Condition Adelaide

 Your chiropractor is trained to assess your spine, find the cause of back pain and recommend the most suitable treatment.

 If a lower back vertebra (bone in your spine) develops abnormal joint movement (subluxation) it becomes stuck and the disc that sits below it becomes unbalanced.
-As a result, altered signals are sent to the brain and central nervous system.
-A person will experience inflammation (swelling) and pain at the injury site and in severe cases, suffer referred pain such as sciatica.
+As a result altered signals are sent to the brain and central nervous system (the body isn’t sending the brain all the information it needs).
+You may experience inflammation (swelling) and pain at the injury site and in severe cases, suffer referred pain such as sciatica.

-You may experience the following if you have abnormal movement in your Lumbar spine:
+You may experience the following if you have abnormal movement in your low back:

 - Pain in your lower back, leg, foot or toes